← All Articles

 This scenario repeats across industries.
-According to a 2024 Deloitte study, 89% of organizations book AI speakers without conducting internal readiness assessments, resulting in keynotes that either confuse audiences or oversimplify concepts that executives need to understand.
+In our experience booking AI speakers across hundreds of events, we've seen that organizations frequently book speakers without conducting internal readiness assessments.
+The result is keynotes that either confuse audiences with technical complexity or oversimplify concepts that executives genuinely need to understand.

 Understanding Your Organization's AI Maturity Level

 Before booking any AI keynote speaker, assess where your organization sits on the AI adoption spectrum.
-PwC's 2024 AI Survey categorized companies into four phases: AI-curious (31%), AI-experimenting (28%), AI-implementing (24%), and AI-optimizing (17%).
+Companies generally fall into four phases: AI-curious, AI-experimenting, AI-implementing, and AI-optimizing.

 Related: How to budget for an ai keynote speaker

-AI-experimenting companies have run pilot programs and employ 3-5 data scientists or AI specialists.
-According to Gartner, these organizations spend an average of $1.2 million annually on AI initiatives.
+AI-experimenting companies have run pilot programs and employ small teams of data scientists or AI specialists.
 They need speakers who can bridge the gap between experimentation and scaling, discussing implementation challenges and ROI measurement strategies.

-Companies in the AI-implementing phase employ dedicated AI teams averaging 15-20 professionals with salaries ranging from $130,000 for AI engineers to $280,000 for AI research directors, based on 2024 Glassdoor data.
-These audiences respond best to speakers with hands-on experience building AI systems at scale.
+Companies in the AI-implementing phase employ dedicated AI teams with professionals ranging from AI engineers to research directors.
+These audiences respond best to speakers with hands-on experience building AI systems at scale, people who have navigated the real challenges of moving from prototype to production.

-AI-optimizing organizations represent the most sophisticated segment, with established AI Centers of Excellence, dedicated budgets exceeding $10 million annually, and 50+ AI professionals across multiple business units.
+AI-optimizing organizations represent the most sophisticated segment, with established AI Centers of Excellence, dedicated budgets, and substantial AI teams across multiple business units.
 These companies need speakers who can discuss advanced topics like federated learning, AI governance frameworks, and multi-modal AI architectures.
 They seek insights on emerging technologies rather than basic implementation guidance.

 Pre-Event Education Strategy